 Dave: But you're evil!

 Johnny: That's no excuse for poor sportsmanship.

 - The Star Trek: The Next Generation episode "The Ensigns of Command" revolved around a human colony on a world claimed by the Sheliak Corporate.
-The Sheliak demanded the removal of the human colonists before their own colonists arrived in four days; unfortunately, the colony has grown to the point that it would take three weeks to evacuate everyone.
-Picard tries to negotiate with the Sheliak only to be rebuffed as they cite various terms of the ridiculously complicated Treaty of Armens which rule in their favor.
-Finally, Picard looks through the Treaty himself and discovers a clause he can use against the Sheliak: he invokes the right to have a neutral third party arbitrate, and chooses the Grizzelas, who won't come out of hibernation for another six months.
+The Sheliak threaten to destroy the colony if it's not evacuated in four days (which is logistically impossible).
+Picard tries to negotiate with the Sheliak only to be rebuffed as they cite various terms of the ridiculously complicated Treaty of Armens.
+Finally, Picard discovers a clause he can use against the Sheliak.
+He invokes the right to select a neutral third party to arbitrate, and chooses a race which is the middle of a six-month hibernation cycle.
 This time, it's the Sheliak's turn to balk (and finally, acquiesce).

 Riker: You enjoyed that.

 Picard: You're damn right.

 - In one episode of The West Wing, the President inadvertently accepts a gift that becomes politically troublesome.
 When he tries to return it, the local Obstructive Bureaucrat won't allow him, because it now belongs to the American people.
 Charlie tries several tacks to get it back, but the bureaucrat always finds a rule to block him.
 Finally, Charlie digs up a lawyer who's committed the entire US code to memory, and finds a clause specifying that the President can't accept a gift that would embarrass the United States.